ch33zer/blaise.bike/_posts/2021-7-8-day_12_baker_city_to_oxbow.md

 I came across the couple after a few miles and let them know what I'd found out about camping (not much tbh).
 We rode together for a bit.
 I stopped and asked a man on his porch about camping and he said there was free camping up the canyon.
 We stopped at a small store that the couple had heard about the previous day called Scotty's and got some ice cream.
 It was delicious.
 Just a few more miles and we reached the campsite.
 They offered to split a campsite and I said heck yes.
 We sat around and are for a bit then went over to the massive snake river and went swimming.
 I took a shower, made some dinner, then headed to bed, where I'm writing this.
 Overall it was really fun sharing a campsite with other tourers.
 They were super nice and even shared dinner with me.
 I hope we keep riding together for a bit.
 Anyways I'm exhausted.
 Goodnight!

+Distance: 70ish

+Consumption:

+* Waffle with cream filling
+* Everything bagel
+* Jimmy Dean breakfast sausage
+* Milk carton
+* Tea
+* Wild berry smoothie
+* Burger
+* Snapple
+* Pint of ice cream
+* Fritos
+* Mashed potatoes
-Distance: 70ishConsumption:Waffle with cream fillingEverything bagelJimmy Dean breakfast sausageMilk cartonTeaWild berry smoothieBurgerSnapplePint of ice creamFritosMashed potatoesVege and bean stew (not mine, the couple offered)MnMs
+* Vege and bean stew (not mine, the couple offered)
+* MnMs